 Why small teams keep struggling with PDFs

 Small businesses live in PDFs.
-Quotes go out as PDFs, contracts come back as signed PDFs, invoices are PDFs, receipts get scanned into PDFs.
+Quotes go out as PDFs, contracts come back signed as PDFs, invoices are PDFs, receipts get scanned into PDFs, NDAs are PDFs.
 Yet the tools that handle them are either enterprise-priced or web-based and fragile.

 Quote → contract → signature